backstage/backstage/plugins/auth-backend/api-report.md

   catalogApi: CatalogApi;
 };

-// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
 // Warning: (ae-missing-release-tag) "AuthProviderRouteHandlers" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export interface AuthProviderRouteHandlers {
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' frameHandler(req: express.Request, res: express.Response): Promise<void>;
+  frameHandler(req: express.Request, res: express.Response): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' logout?(req: express.Request, res: express.Response): Promise<void>;
+  logout?(req: express.Request, res: express.Response): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' refresh?(req: express.Request, res: express.Response): Promise<void>;
+  refresh?(req: express.Request, res: express.Response): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' start(req: express.Request, res: express.Response): Promise<void>;
+  start(req: express.Request, res: express.Response): Promise<void>;
 }